 Why Dean Karlan, chief economist of USAID, resigned on Tuesday

-In November 2022, Dean Karlan was hired to be the first Chief Economist at USAID.
+In November 2022, Dean Karlan was hired to lead the first Office of the Chief Economist of USAID.
 His role and that of his 30-plus staff was to help design more cost-effective programs and to help the agency produce more evidence to guide future policies.

 As he puts it: "I came to help choose effective programs to get more bang for our buck."